 Note: only the value which is marked in red is different with R16/R17 interruption, other values are the same.

 Option 3(Nokia):

+Define the interruption requirements for RTD < [9]us assuming an ISD of 2km.

-DL interruption values for RTD > [9]us with MRTD = 33us,
+Introduce following requirements for RTD > 6us with MRTD = 33us as mentioned in the following Table.